 - (a) Peninsula Volunteers, Inc. (PVI) is a California nonprofit corporation which has provided a variety of services to older adults residing in San Mateo and Santa Clara counties since 1947.
-PVI provides the following four major programs: - 1.
+PVI provides the following five major programs: - 1.
 Little House, The Roslyn G. Morris Activity Center Little House provides classes, workshops, referral services, and nutritional services to seniors in the community. - 2.
 Rosener House Adult Day Services Rosener House is a licensed adult day care and support center for impaired older adults, providing respite care for family and other caregivers. - 3.
 Meals on Wheels Peninsula Volunteers, Inc. currently delivers over two thousand hot meals per week to homebound seniors and other qualified individuals in San Mateo County. - 4.
-Nutrition Peninsula Volunteers, Inc. prepares nutritionally balanced meals for the participants of its Meals on Wheels, Rosener House and Little House programs, and congregate meals to seniors in the community at various senior centers.
+Nutrition Peninsula Volunteers, Inc. prepares nutritionally balanced meals for the participants of its Meals on Wheels, Rosener House and Little House programs, and congregate meals to seniors in the community at various senior centers. - 5.
+Ride PVI -Peninsula Volunteers, Inc. provides a concierge service using rideshare companies to help seniors in the community arrange rides from their homes to Little House, doctors and dentists, grocery stores and pharmacies etc.